 Preserving original and trustworthy records is crucial to the functioning of a civil society.
-With this in mind, the City of San Diego launched its Archives Program in 1987, establishing the Archives Center to serve as a central source of information and materials regarding the history and development of the City of San Diego.
+The City of San Diego launched its Archives Program in 1987, establishing the Archives Center to serve as a central source of information and materials regarding the history and development of the City of San Diego.

-Among the primary functions of the Archives Center is the identification, preservation and storage of records with permanent reference value that capture the City's history.
-These records do not simply provide a chronology of events, but rather, they provide a window into the City's past: the culture, values, challenges and issues that helped to shape the City of San Diego we know today.
+The identification, preservation, and storage of records is the primary functions of the Archives Center with permanent reference value that capture the City's history.
+These records do not simply provide a chronology of events.
+Rather, they provide a window into the City's past: the culture, values, challenges, and issues that helped to shape the City of San Diego that we know today.